-Once again in 2025 the APSRC will be hosting a number of Industry Workshops that focus on particular topics that may be of particular interest to industry.
-We expect there to be eight Industry Workshops selected from those listed below.
+Once again in 2025 the APSRC hosted a number of Industry Workshops that focused on particular topics that may be of particular interest to industry.
+There were six Industry Workshops as listed below.

 PV forecasting and Firm Power Management